-Join Conrad Carlberg for an in-depth discussion in this video What you should know before watching this course, part of Data Reduction Techniques Using Excel and R: Business Analytics Deep Dive.
+Join Conrad Carlberg for an in-depth discussion in this video What you should know before watching this course, part of Business Analytics: Data Reduction Techniques Using Excel and R.

 - [Instructor] You will find it helpful to have a basic grounding in the use of Microsoft Excel and the R statistical application.
 No advanced techniques are required, but it will be useful to know how to get around in the application, how to copy and paste, and so on.
 You will need to have the freeware R application installed on your computer if you intend to follow along with all the exercises.
 You can find instructions on installing R in R for Excel Users.